aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/overview.md

 ## **Customer Edge**

 The CE in your UDF deployment is being registered with the [lab tenant](https://f5-xc-lab-mcn.console.ves.volterra.io/).
-CEs on first launch update software and, often, thier OS.
+CEs on first launch update software and, often, their OS.
 This can be very time consuming.
 This process will take 15-20 min from when the CE is booted.
 You can still get started on some preliminary tasks while waiting.